 Also, the Company rents or subleases certain real estate to third parties, which are accounted for as operating leases.

-Leases with an initial term of 12 months or less are not recorded on the balance sheet.
+Leases with an initial term of 12 months or less are not recorded on the consolidated balance sheets.

 The components of lease expense were as follows (in thousands):